Leveraging VLM-Based Pipelines to Annotate 3D Objects: Type Annotation

-Fig~\ref{fig:type_comparison}-L shows that all VLM pipelines outperform tags from the original dataset.
-PaLI captions, with our score-based aggregation, are slightly better than (the three-module) CAP3D captions.
-PaLI VQA annotations perform significantly better than either of these: our aggregate output distributions contain the exact expected type on two-thirds of Objaverse-LVIS (see Fig~\ref{fig:type_comparison}-R).
-The average soft accuracy (19\%) is significant considering there are up to $IJ=160$ unique responses in each aggregate output distribution.
+PaLI VQA annotations perform significantly better than the rest.
+They match ground-truth string labels on a large fraction of validation data without being trained for the task: our output distributions contain the exact expected type on two-thirds of Objaverse-LVIS (Fig~\ref{fig:type_comparison}-R).
+The soft accuracy (19\%) is significant considering there are up to $IJ=160$ unique responses in each aggregate output distribution.